-If you managed to reach this step, then you managed to finish building the Mighty Roto-Microscope.
+If you reached this step, you managed to finish building the Mighty Roto-Microscope.
 Congratulation!

-Now, to use this wonderful tool, you need to insert into the ring of the rotating arm a commercial USB microscope.
-We have used two types.
-A cheap low resolution (640x480 pixels) one with a USB cable, and another wireless with a better resolution and a bit more expensive one.
-The first type has the advantage to be 40% lighter than the second.
+Now, to use this fantastic tool, you need to insert a commercial hand-held USB microscope into the ring of the rotating arm.
+We have used two types: a cheap low resolution (640x480 pixels), one with a USB cable, and a wireless one with a better resolution camera but a bit more expensive.
+The first type has the advantage of being 40% lighter than the second.
 Yet we couldn't notice much difference when the device is powered with a suitable power supply.
-The transparent cone at the end of the microscope needs to be removed to adapt it to the ring.
+Next, the transparent cone at the end of the microscope needs to be removed to adapt it to the ring.
 The ring has a hole for a short M4 screw to block it.
 Note that the support ring can be attached to the arm at different distances from the rotating table.
 That allows for enlarging the field of view.

 Then you need to align the rotating table to the microscope axis.
-That is done by sliding the support of the rotating table along the main-body arms till the tip on the microscope supporting ring align with the line embossed on the support sliding guides.
-A fine adjustment is then done by looking with the microscope at a small object to check if it is correctly centred.
-You can rotate the table with the joystick to refine the alignment.
+That is done by sliding the support of the rotating table along the main-body arms till the tip on the microscope supporting ring aligns with the line embossed on the support sliding guides.
+A fine adjustment is then made by looking at a small object with the microscope to check if it is correctly centred.
+Finally, you can rotate the table with the joystick to refine the alignment.

-Once the microscope is well-aligned then you can fix the microscope table support using the lateral screws.
+Once the microscope is well-aligned, you can fix the microscope table support using the lateral screws.
 You are now ready to use the microscope.
 Use the joystick to move up and down the arm or rotate the object on the microscope table.
-If you wish to run an automatic sequence of photos then you need to select using the menu and the Keypad the rotational step (in degrees) of the table and the arm position.
-For collecting images, we have used the "Plugable Digital Viewer" running on a MacBook laptop.
-The program has a button on the graphical user interface to take a photo.
-You to move the mouse pointer of the computer/laptop on this button.
+If you wish to run an automatic sequence of photos, you need to select the table's rotational step (in degrees) and arm position using the menu and the Keypad.
+We have used the "Plugable Digital Viewer" to collect images running on a MacBook laptop.
+The program has a button on the graphical user interface to take photos.
+You need to move the mouse pointer of the computer/laptop on this button.
 Then on the menu Keypad, you select Auto Mode and press the right key.
-That will activate the sequence that you can abort by keeping pressing the select key.
+That will activate the sequence you can abort by pressing the select key.
 Make sure that the shutter is working properly by pressing the mouse key.
-Also, add a dark tape under the mouse motion sensor to avoid that the pointer on the screen moves for the little sliding of the mouse position when the button mouse is pressed.
+Also, add a dark tape under the mouse motion sensor to avoid the pointer on the screen moving for the little sliding of the mouse position when the button mouse is pressed.

 You can also deactivate the shutter using the menu if you wish to run the sequence without taking pictures (for example, recording a video sequence).

-You can watch the video to have an idea how the microscope can be operated.
+You can watch the video to understand how the microscope can be operated.

 Step 10: CONCLUSIONS